-Many home buyers will decide to pay the higher rents (slightly higher payments than a mortgage plus property ownership costs) because they remain competitive with mortgage + property ownership costs (see mortgage comparison tables here for a Queensland first home buyer and click here for a Queensland non-first home buyer).
+Many home buyers will decide to pay the higher rents (similar payments to a mortgage plus property ownership costs) because they are buying future capital growth and gaining access to where they really want to live much earlier.
+Total payments remain competitive with the otherwise mortgage + property ownership costs for the same value property they often simply can’t access right now with a traditional mortgage, because of deposit requirements (see mortgage comparison tables here for a Queensland first home buyer and click here for a Queensland non-first home buyer).

 Also because they are building an equity stake in the property in a safer way and enjoying the lifestyle benefits of an owner, without any mortgage debt or interest rate risk whilst they are in the Mortgage Alternative (MA) occupancy period.

-Also because they can choose where they wish to live without being constrained by a new home and the lure of a $20,000 Qld State Government Grant on a narrow selection of home locations that might (for many) be either a long commute from work, or just not offer them the home choice or location choice that the Assquire system and MA does.
+Also because they can choose where they wish to live without being constrained by a new home and the lure of a $10,000 to $20,000 State Government Grant (depending on State & location of the property) on a narrow selection of home locations that might (for many) be either a long commute from work, or just not offer them the home choice or location choice that the Assquire system and MA does.

-All the above benefits and yet it costs little more than a mortgage
+All the above benefits and yet it costs similar to a mortgage plus property ownership costs

 Clearly no one has a crystal ball on future mortgage interest rates with conventional mortgages over the next ten years, nor for future residential property price movements, so this is an example only, for a $500,000 home today.